 Grain Producers Australia represents the biosecurity interests of grain producers and the industry.

-In 2013–14, grain production (wheat, barley, canola, sorghum, oats, and lupins) was valued at $13.3 billion (LVP).
 The grains industry is Australia’s largest plant industry with wheat, the largest crop, accounting for more than half of total production.
-The majority of Australia’s grain is produced in the wheat belt located from central Queensland through NSW, Victoria, Tasmania, SA and southern WA.
+Australia also produces barley, canola and many vareties of pulse as well as summer crops.
+The majority of Australia’s grain is produced in what is known as the wheat belt, from central Queensland through NSW, Victoria, Tasmania, SA and southern WA.

-Most of the grain produced in Australia is exported predominantly to markets in Asia and the Middle East including China, Indonesia, Iraq, Korea, Vietnam, Iran and Vietnam.
+A large percentage of the grain produced in Australia is exported, with major markets in Asia and the Middle East including China, Indonesia, Iraq, Korea, Iran and Vietnam.

 Grain crops can vary greatly in the way that they are pollinated, and because of this, they can vary greatly in terms of the benefit that they receive from insect pollination.
 The main grain crops, such as wheat, barley, maize, oats and rye are all wind pollinated crops and receive no benefit from insect pollination.
 A variety of other grain crops, such as field peas, safflower, lentils, lupins, sorghum, soybeans and other oilseed grain crops such as linseed, flax and linola have been shown (in limited studies) to receive some benefit from insect pollination.
 However, other grain crops such as canola, sunflower and faba bean have consistently been shown to have a significantly higher quality and quantity of crop produced when honey bee pollination occurs, and for this reason, the following information will focus on these three crops.